 SEMESTER III

-TAXONOMY AND BIODIVERSITY Course Code BOT601
+Course Code TA BOT60 XONOMY AND BIODIVERSITY

-Course Title TAXONOMY AND BIODIVERSITY
+Course Title NOMY AND BIODIVERSITY

 Type of course Theory

-LTP 4 0 0
+LTP 4 (0 0

 Credits 4

-Course prerequisite te B.Sc.
-Medical with Botany as one main subject
+Course prerequisite B.Sc.
+M ledical with Botany as one main subject

 Course Objective To learn the concepts of taxonomy and biodiversity

 Course Outcome Students will learn how to use different kinds of identification

 CO1 keys for the identification of plants.

-CO2 Students will learn about the historical prospects of ICBN and nomenclature types, Botanical Survey of India, IUCN, Red data book and its role and function.
+Students will learn about the historical prospects Students will learn about the historical prospects of ICBN and nomenclature types, Botanical Survey of India, IUCN, Red data book and its role and function.

 CO3 They will learn different biodiversity issues and its impact on ecosystem and environment.